What Exactly Is a GIS Specialist?

 Often the case, GIS specialists have the same roles and responsibilities as a GIS analysts.
 But the only difference is just the job title.

-Today, let’s explore the career of the GIS specialist.
+Today, let’s explore the career of a GIS specialist.
 And are they really that special?

 GIS Specialist Job Description